bangsalvoserver/bang-server/docs/adding-an-expansion.md

 ## 6. Note: "rule-only" expansions with no cards of their own

 Not every "expansion" in the game's sense introduces new physical cards — some are **rule variants** layered on top of the base deck.
 In the project, `ghost_cards`, `stickofdynamite`, and `shadowgunslingers` are mapped to `{}` in the `bang_cards.yml` index: they have no card YAML file, but they still exist as a registered `ruleset_vtable` (`DEFINE_RULESET`) and as a selectable entry in the lobby (typically in the "Variants" group of the options editor, not "Main expansions" — see the distinction between the `Collapsible` "expansions"/"variations"/"extras" groups in `GameOptionsEditor.tsx`).
 This is the right pattern to follow when you want to add **a rule variant** (e.g. "optional rule X") rather than an actual card package: you write only the `ruleset.cpp`, register `variantname: {}` in the index, and add the frontend checkbox in the appropriate group.

----

-*Document generated by analyzing the state of the `master` branch of the `bang-server` and `bangweb` repositories as of July 9, 2026.*